Cold open: Nomenclature

-Cold opens sometimes employ a segment known as a "teaser" or "tease".
-A memorandum was written by Gene Roddenberry on May 2, 1966, as a supplement to the Writer-Director Information Guide for the original Star Trek series, describing the format of a typical episode.
-This quotation refers to a cold open, commonly known as a teaser:
+Cold opens frequently employ a narrative segment known as a "teaser".
+A May 2, 1966 memorandum written by Gene Roddenberry for the original Star Trek series described the structure:

 a.
 Teaser, preferably three pages or less.
 Captain Kirk's voice-over opens the show, briefly setting where we are and what's going on.
 This is usually followed by a short playing scene which ends with the Teaser "hook".

-The "hook" of the teaser was some unexplained plot element that was alluded to in the teaser, or cold open, which was intended to keep audiences interested enough in the show to dissuade them from changing stations while the titles and opening commercial roll.
+The "hook" of the teaser presents an intriguing or unresolved plot element designed to keep viewers engaged through the commercial break and title sequence.

-In television series, a similar technique called a cliffhanger is often employed before commercial breaks, to keep the audience from switching channels during the break.

-A closing scene at the end of a show, after end credits, is known as the "tag".
+In television series, a similar structural device used prior to commercial breaks within the episode is called a cliffhanger.
+A brief scene following the main or end credits is known as a tag or post-credits sequence.